Quantity¶

 This both checks that the return value of your function is consistent with what you expect and makes it much neater to display the results of the function.

-The decorator also supports specifying a list of valid equivalent units or physical types for functions that should accept inputs with multiple valid units:
+Specifying a list of valid equivalent units or Physical Types is supported for functions that should accept inputs with multiple valid units:

 >>> @u.quantity_input(a=['length', 'speed'])